93rd Siege Battery, Royal Garrison Artillery: Mobilisation

 93rd Siege Battery was formed under War Office Instruction 181 of 16 December 1915 from a cadre of three officers and 78 other ranks (the establishment of a TF garrison company) supplied by the Cornwall (Duke of Cornwall's) Royal Garrison Artillery, a coast defence unit of the Territorial Force based in Falmouth, Cornwall.
 It was formed at Plymouth and equipped with four 9.2-inch howitzers, carrying out its final training at Avonmouth during April 1916.

 Service

-A Holt caterpillar tractor hauling a 9.2-inch howitzer on the Somme, summer 1916.
+A Holt 75 caterpillar tractor hauling a 9.2-inch howitzer on the Somme, summer 1916.

 The battery left for the Western Front on 5 May, the men sailing from Folkestone to Boulogne where they were joined on 8 May by the guns and lorries from Avonmouth.
-They then had to drag their heavy howitzers by road to Bayencourt; the Commanding Officer (CO) noted that the caterpillar tractor drivers appeared not to have had any training with the guns attached.
+They then had to drag their heavy howitzers by road to Bayencourt; the Commanding Officer (CO) noted that the Holt 75 caterpillar tractor drivers appeared not to have had any training with the guns attached.
 The gun platforms were constructed and the guns mounted by 27 May and the gunners spent the next three weeks preparing their positions, digging 10 dugouts and four shell shelters.